 Dryer Doesn’t Get Hot or Gets Too Hot and Shuts Off

-For a dryer that produces heat but not enough of it—or shuts off because it gets too hot—first check and clean the lint trap, and then take the following steps:
+For a dryer that produces heat but not enough of it—or shuts off because it gets too hot—first check and clean the lint trap to make sure it isn’t clogged with lint.
+Then take the following steps:

 Then, if you need to get professional help, go to this site for FREE listings of qualified local prescreened clothes dryer pros.

 Call for free estimates from local appliance pros now: